ManoManoTech/firefighter-incident/docs/usage/integrations.md

 - **Django Signals**: We use Django signals to manage invitations.
 You can refer to the [Django signals documentation](https://docs.djangoproject.com/en/4.2/topics/signals/) for more information.

-- **Registering on the Signal**: You need to register on the `get_invites signal`, which provides the incident object and expects to receive a list of users.
+- **Registering on the Signal**: You need to register on the [`get_invites`][firefighter.incidents.signals.get_invites] signal, which provides the incident object and expects to receive a list of [`users`][firefighter.slack.models.user].

 - **Signal Example**: You can check one of our [signals][firefighter.slack.signals.get_users] for a concrete example.

-**Tips**:
+!!! note "Tips"
     The signal can be triggered during the creation and update of an incident.
     Invitations will only be sent once all signals have responded.
 It is advisable to avoid API calls and to store data in the database beforehand.

 ##### SOSes